About ‘Stitch Together’……

-There are twenty three branches in the South East Region.
-All branches welcome visitors who may not embroider or sew but are interested in keeping textile arts and crafts alive.
+There are twenty four Independent Stitch Groups in the South East Region.
+All Independent Stitch Groups welcome visitors who may not embroider or sew but are interested in keeping textile arts and crafts alive.

-The majority of branches organise a range of activities which include:
+The majority of Independent Stitch Groups organise a range of activities which include:

-- monthly meetings with speakers on textiles and related subjects
+- monthly meetings with speakers on textiles and related ubjects

 - day schools

 - stitching meetings

-Many branches run a Young Embroiderers’ group where young people can take part in exciting textile projects, guided by experienced adult members.
+Many Independent Stitch Groups run a Young Embroiderers’ group where young people can take part in exciting textile projects, guided by experienced adult members.

-The South East Region holds a residential summer school in June, mainly for Embroiderers Guild members, but non members are also welcome.
-In the past few years the summer school have been held at Roffey Park Institute, near Horsham.
+The ‘Stitch Together’ Group (formerly South East Region) holds a residential summer school in June, mainly for Independent Stitch Group members, but non members are also welcome.
+In the past few years the summer schools have been held at Roffey Park Institute, near Horsham.
 Each year we try and have tutors with a different range of expertise.
 For those who just would like a weekend away to sit and stitch is beautiful surroundings, we also have a stitch retreat option.

-We also organise an annual Regional Day usually held in July, where depending on the venue, have traders, workshops, demonstrations and sometimes a speaker.
-It is also an opportunity to meet up with friends from branches around the region.
+We also organise an annual ‘Stitch Together’ Day (formerly Regional Day) usually held in July, where depending on the venue, have traders, workshops, demonstrations and sometimes a speaker.
+It is also an opportunity to meet up with friends from other Independent Stitch Groups around the region.
 The day is also open to members of the public.
 Everybody is welcome to the day.